exbotanical/ys/docs/guide/basic-tutorial.md

 }
 ```

 We've added two new lines.
 The first initializes a new `tcp_server_attr`, a required settings object for our server.
-It is on this object that we can configure a port (or not - and use the default port: 5000) and certs for HTTPs.
+It is on this object that we can configure a port (or not — and use the default port: 5000) and certs for HTTPs.
 The only argument for `server_attr_init` is the root router instance for the server.

 We've also overridden the default port to 9000 using the `server_set_port` helper.
-You can read about the other `tcp_server_attr*` helper methods and convenience functions [here](../reference/server-attr.md).
+You can read about the other `tcp_server_attr*` convenience functions [here](../reference/server-attr.md).

 Now let's add two more lines to create and start the server.